-We believe peer to peer discussions, feedback, and corrections can help build a stronger, safer, and more welcoming community.
+I believe peer to peer discussions, feedback, and corrections can help build a stronger, safer, and more welcoming community.

-If you see someone behaving disrespectfully, we urge you to respectfully dissuade them from such behavior.
+If you see someone behaving disrespectfully, I urge you to respectfully dissuade them from such behavior.
 Expect that others in the community wish to help keep the community respectful, and welcome your input in doing so.

 I will listen and work to resolve the matter.

 Should you catch yourself behaving disrespectfully, or be confronted as such, listen intently, own up to your words and actions, and apologize accordingly.

 No one is perfect, and even well-intentioned people make mistakes.
 What matters is how you handle them and that you avoid repeating them in the future.

 If I determine that someone is behaving disrespectfully, I may take any action I deem appropriate, up to and including expulsion and exclusion from the room.
 That said, I will seek to resolve conflicts peacefully and in a manner that is positive for the community.